threeofme/tg2ren-twp/README.md

 * Workers seem to end their work days early sometimes.
 * AI dynasties still seem to die out quickly.
 * Trading routes do not continue after being robbed.
 * The game may or may not OOS in trial situations.
 Avoid watching the trial scene if it happens in your game.
 * The AI is unable to build outside the city walls.
 I see no more ways to fix this without access to the source code.

 Planned Features
 ----------------
 There are still some ideas I'd like to implement in the future -- whenever I find the time.
 Here are the most likely to happen:

 * The warehouse should have workers (merchants).
 They will have two measures: free trade and trade agreement.
 Free trade is currently limited to dynasty characters and bound to an upgraded residence.
   Trade agreements can be reached by sending the merchant off to another town/market/counting house.
 The player chooses item type and amount and tries to fetch good prices.

 * War should lead to special conditions at the markets.
 Any weapons and armor will be needed as well as food for the army.
 Also, participating in war should be more interesting and transparent.

 * AI-workshops currently don't look for resources at the sales counters of other shops.

-* The rogue AI is currently useless.
-This may not be part of this mod, but it takes away a lot of the challenge.
-Currently there are no burglaries and likely no kidnappings.
+* The AI control for rogue buildings of the player is mostly useless.
+It works better for AI rogues.
+I'll look into that some time.

 Changelog
 =========

+## TWP 0.95.3beta ##

+This version offers a thorough rework of AI dynasties.
+It still requires testing of AI and performance in longer games:

+**NOTE** this is a beta release, so don't blame me for breaking your game.
+It's possible to have two installations of the game side-by-side, make use of that.
+Also, I'd appreciate any feedback regarding the AI or the mod in general.

+* The courting process works all the way up to marriage.
+The AI is now able to start with a single character, just like the player.

+* The AI should even be able to build the first workshop pretty soon, but I still recommend giving them one workshop at game start.

+* Several dynasty actions were moved to idle behavior of a SIM.
+This includes tavern visits, medical treatment, poison treatment and usage of boosting artefacts.
+It also includes additional courting actions to make sure they are able to get married.

+* Idle family members (non-party) will also perform idle actions (see above).

+* The decisions of AI dynasties are now partly based on a priority system that calculates their current interest in political and military actions.
+The decisions are also based on current events like duels, trials and office applications.

+* The AI will now focus aggressive actions on a few enemies.
+The current enemies are reconsidered every other day and may include economic rivals, current feuds and other colored dynasties.

+* The AI did not receive/spend money in most scripted actions.
+I found a workaround to enable normal finances for AI dynasties.
+Try getting them bankrupt :)

+* The divehouse was unable to use the sales counter for smuggled goods.
+It is now enabled.

 ## TWP 0.95.2 ##